 ASCII codes

-Data Manager class – CryptoManager.java
+Data Manager class – CryptoManager

 Implement each of the methods specified in this file.
 This version as provided will print error messages in the console, because they are just the skeletons.

 Each of the methods are static, so there is no need to create an instance of the Data Manager.